Haroon Rahim

+Career

 Rahim was from the Punjab city of Lahore, from a large family of avid tennis players.
 His father, Mir Abdur Rahim, was a civil servant who encouraged his children, sons and daughters, to play tennis.
 Four of Haroon's elder siblings; M. Nasim, M. Naeem, Zulficar and Shahnaz were also national tennis champions.
 His father loved tennis so much that he said he wanted to die on the tennis court.
 In 1968, he died of a heart attack while playing doubles with friends at the picturesque Mayo Gardens, Lahore.

+He played and won his first tournament in the easter of 1965 at the Huddersfield Open in England.

-Haroon Rahim was only the second Pakistani after Khawaja Saeed Hai to make it to Wimbledon's main draw.
-After reaching the Wimbledon Junior Boys singles quarterfinals twice (1965 and 1967) he went on to play in many Grand Slams, in both singles and doubles.
-Rahim won two ATP titles, the first at Little Rock against former Wimbledon runner up Alex Metreveli of the Soviet Union and then the second at Cleveland against Colin Dibley, both in 1976.
+Rahim was only the second Pakistani after Khawaja Saeed Hai to make it to Wimbledon's main draw.
+After reaching the Wimbledon Junior Boys singles quarterfinals twice (1965 and 1967) he went on to play in several Grand Slams, in both singles and doubles.

+He won twelve tour titles on the ILTF World Circuit including the Ojai Championships the Northumberland Championships and Cranleigh Open all in 1969.

+In 1970 he won the U.S. National Amateur Grass Court Championships and the March of Dimes Open against Jimmy Connors.
+In 1971 he won the Palm Springs International.

+Rahim also won two ATP titles, the first at the Arkansas International in Little Rock against former Wimbledon runner up Alex Metreveli of the Soviet Union and then the second at National Tennis Foundation Open in Cleveland against Colin Dibley, both in 1976.
-He also lost a final to Spanish US Open winner and French Open finalist Manuel Orantes.

-He also won three doubles titles, at Oslo in 1974, North Conway in 1975, and Little Rock in 1978.
+He lost a final to Spanish US Open winner and French Open finalist Manuel Orantes.
+He won three doubles titles, at Oslo in 1974, North Conway in 1975, and Little Rock in 1978.
 In men's doubles at Grand Slam events he made it to the quarterfinals of the US Open, the third round of Wimbledon, and the second round of the French Open.

-Haroon Rahim is the winner of one of the closest matches ever played when he beat Tom Gorman 6–7(3–5), 7–6(5–1), 7–6(5–4) at the Pennsylvania Grass Championships.
+Rahim is the winner of one of the closest matches ever played when he beat Tom Gorman 6–7(3–5), 7–6(5–1), 7–6(5–4) at the Pennsylvania Lawn Tennis Championships.
 As both players never lost their serve, each set went to a tie break with Haroon winning the match by just one point.

+He played his last tour event at the Surrey Hard Court Championships on clay in 1978.

 Last known to be in the U.S., Haroon retired from tennis at age 29, severed contact with his family, and his whereabouts are unknown.